-Exo-brevicomin [neither of which are produced within Vervain) as a pheromone attractant for male mountain beetles.
+Exo-brevicomin [neither of which are produced within Vervain) as a pheromone attractant for male mountain beetles (if they occur in the UK).
 Verbenol exists in two isomeric forms, cis- and trans- verbenol which themselves can exist in differing stereo-isomeric forms, the (S) and (R) enantiomers.

 A herbal tea made from Vervain has traditionally been used for the treatment of insomnia and other nervous conditions.
 The active principles responsible for these pharmacological effects are the glycosidic iridoids

 Hastatoside, which Vervain contains.
 Both increased the amount of non-REM sleep after being administered to patients at night time.
 Both also increased the delta-wave activity in the brains during the non-REM sleep.
 Glc is an abbreviation for the monosaccharide

 Glucose In addition, Verbenalin exhibits uterine stimulant activity and has a direct action on smooth muscles.
 It is used as a drug by the veterinary profession.

 Vervain also contains two glycosides of phenyl-propanoids, Verbascoside and